jjjj473/ggggg/uxc/spec.md

 ## Implemented Systems

-The prototype translator currently supports twenty of the proposed systems:
+The prototype translator currently supports forty of the proposed systems:

 1. **Attribute binding** – specify `:attr=expr` on an element to set an attribute when the page loads.